-I am a fourth year part-time PhD student researching 'Growing well: Dirt, health and the home gardener in Britain, 1930-1970'.
+I am a part-time PhD student researching 'Growing well: Dirt, health and the home gardener in Britain, 1930-1970'.
 I investigate the relationship between concepts of dirt as healthy soil and dirt as germ-laden filth, in the context of domestic vegetable growing in early and mid-twentieth-century Britain.
 I explore the changing nature of hygienic domesticity and consider whether this was predicated on the notion of the garden as 'dirty'.
 This work focuses on cultural understandings of ideas of germs and health in the context of food growing, and uses sources such as newspapers, magazines and periodicals, along with archives of educational bodies and community groups such as the Women's Institute and Co-operative movement, and medical authorities such as Medical Officers of Health.
 My supervisor is Professor Hilary Marland and I am kindly funded by a Wellcome Trust Doctoral Studentship.

 - 2017 Postgradute Paper Prize, Social History Society Conference, 2017.